pickleswithtech/SamsungS20UbuntuTouch/README.md

 `
  This command will download all the required files for compiling Ubuntu Touch for the Samsung S20 5G Kernel.
 Once the files finish downloading go to your Terminal again and run `git clone github.com/pickleswithtech/SamsungS20UbuntuTouch` The command you just entered will clone the github repository you are viewing at the moment.
 Meaning you have all the files necessary to start compiling.

+## Build/Compile the kernel
+Second once you are in the repository you will